 Anyone who has attempted to buy or rent a home in the past decade knows that there is a shortage of housing, and this lack of availability only worsens when searching for affordable housing.
 Though there are numerous drivers of this crisis, researchers, politicians, and community advocates alike are positing that land use regulations can play a significant role in exacerbating and mitigating the problem.

 Land Use Impacts Southern California Housing

 In their paper "Housing Affordability Crisis and Inequities of Land Use Change" in the Journal of the American Planning Association (Vol. 88, No. 1), Ajay Garde and Qi Song examine land use characteristics of 180 cities in the Southern California region to study how they contribute to region-wide housing inequities.
 The researchers studied land use characteristics of cities in 2016, changes in cities' land use characteristics over time, and the correlations between land use characteristics and socioeconomic characteristics of cities in the region spanning Los Angeles, Orange, Riverside, San Bernardino, and Ventura counties.

 Figure 1.
-Geographic distribution of eigth types of cities in the region.
+Geographic distribution of eight types of cities in the region.

 Figure 2.
-Changes in land use portfolios from 2008 - 2016 broken into four types: exclusive and weakened, exclusive but strengthened, inclusive and strengthened, or inclusive but weakened.
+Changes in land use portfolios from 2008 to 2016 are broken into four types: exclusive and weakened, exclusive but strengthened, inclusive and strengthened, or inclusive but weakened.

 Through their research, Garde and Song uncovered a few important findings: